svroonland/zio-kinesis/README.md

 You need to manually checkpoints records that your application has processed so far.
 Kinesis works with sequence numbers instead of something like ACKs; checkpointing for sequence number X means 'all records up to and including X'.
 Therefore you don't have to checkpoint each individual record, periodic checkpointing is sufficient.

 In fact, it is [recommended](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client/src/main/java/software/amazon/kinesis/processor/RecordProcessorCheckpointer.java#L35) not to checkpoint too frequently.
-It depends on your application and stream volume what is a good checkpoint frequency.
+It depends on your application and stream volume what is a good checkpoint frequency (in terms of number of records and/or interval).
 ZStream's `aggregateAsyncWithin` is useful for such a checkpointing scheme.

-In this example, checkpointing is done for each shard once per second.
+`zio-kinesis` has some mechanisms to improve checkpointing safety in the case of interruption or failures:

+* To guarantee that the last processed record is checkpointed when the stream shuts down, because of failure or interruption for example, checkpoints for every record should be staged by calling `checkpointer.stage(record)`.
+A periodic call to `checkpointer.checkpoint` will 'flush' the last staged checkpoint.
+* To ensure that processing of a record is always followed by a checkpoint stage, even in the face of fiber interruption, use the utility method `Checkpointer.stageOnSuccess(processingEffect)(r)`.

+The example below shows how to combine this and checkpoint every max every 500 records or 1 second, whichever comes sooner:

 ```scala
 DynamicConsumer